 - What should DOE be doing to help the United States Government prepare to meet those challenges?

 - What are DOE's current areas of emphasis in nuclear nonproliferation?

 - In what ways should DOE's nuclear nonproliferation efforts be modified and/or expanded?

 - What obstacles stand in the way of making the recommended changes in DO E's nuclear nonproliferation activities, and how might they be overcome?

-The Task Force will provide a brief written report and make a presentation to SEAB in July 2014.
+The Task Force provided a brief written report and made a presentation to SEAB in August 2014.
 The Task Force will submit a written report and make a presentation to SEAB and the public at SEAB's sixth meeting, expected in December 2014.

 SEAB Task Force on Nuclear Nonproliferation Members:

 - Albert Carnesale, University of California, Los Angeles; Task Force Chair*